Jigg21/StrategyGoAI/README.md

 # StrategyGoAI
-A simple engine for a classic strategy board game for creating AI
+A simple engine for a classic strategy board game and AI to play it